SophiaX-Solar/Customer-Segmentation-Marketing-Insights-Retail/README.md

-# SmartFresh Customer Segmentation & Marketing Insights
+# SmartFresh Customer Segmentation & Marketing Insights(Retail)

 This project explores customer segmentation and marketing effectiveness for **SmartFresh**, a premium food and wine retailer.
 Using real-world transaction-level data, I applied statistical and machine learning methods to identify key customer segments and provide strategic recommendations for personalised marketing.